Human physiology of underwater diving: Breath-hold limitations

 The mechanism for blackout on ascent differs from hyperventilation induced hypocapnia expedited blackouts and does not necessarily follow hyperventilation.
 However, hyperventilation will exacerbate the risk and there is no clear line between them.
 Shallow water blackouts can happen in extremely shallow water, even on dry land following hyperventilation and apnoea but the effect becomes much more dangerous in the ascent stage of a deep freedive.
-There is considerable confusion surrounding the terms shallow and deep water blackout and they have been used to refer to different things, or be used interchangeably, in different water sports circles.
+There is considerable confusion surrounding the terms shallow and deep water blackout and they have been used to refer to different things, or been used interchangeably, in different water sports circles.
 For example, the term shallow water blackout has been used to describe blackout on ascent because the blackout usually occurs when the diver ascends to a shallow depth.

 Physiological responses to deep breath-hold diving

 Recent research (2021) on freedivers has shown cerebral haemodynamic changes characteristic of apnoeic diving in specialist diving mammals.
 Some divers also showed significant increases of venous blood volumes towards the end of dives.
 In some cases measured arterial oxygen saturation values showed considerable arterial deoxygenation, with an extreme value of 25%.
 Heart rate changes similar to diving mammals in magnitude, and patterns of change were recorded, and changes in cardiac waveform at heart rates less than 40 beats per minute were linked to changes suggesting reduction in vascular compliance.